bpype/blender-studio-pipeline/docs/addons/cloudrig/workflow-enhancements.md

 # Workflow Enhancements
-CloudRig ships with various small quality of life features.
-These usually have a default hotkey.
-If these ever get in the way for you, you can easily re-bind or disable them in the preferences.
+CloudRig includes several quality of life features, each with a default hotkey.
+If these interfere with your workflow, you can easily rebind or disable them in the preferences.

 <img src="/media/addons/cloudrig/hotkeys_ui.png">

 ## MetaRig Swapping / Generation
-- **Shift+T** lets you swap between a metarig and its generated rig, while syncing bone collections, visiblity, and selection.
+- **Shift+T** swaps between a metarig and its generated rig, syncing bone collections, visibility, and selection.
-- **Shift+T** on a mesh object will put you in pose mode on its deforming armature, if any.
+- **Shift+T** on a mesh object enters pose mode on its deforming armature, if any.
 - **Ctrl+Shift+R** regenerates the active metarig/rig.
-If there is only one metarig in the scene, it doesn't even need to be active.
+If there is only one metarig in the scene, it doesn't need to be active.

 ## Better Duplicate & Extrude
--  Extruding (**E**) or duplicating (**Shift+D**) bones increments existing numbers in the bone name:
+- **E** (Extrude) and **Shift+D** (Duplicate) increment bone names:
-- Duplicating `Bone1` creates `Bone2` rather than `Bone1.001`.
+    - Duplicating `Bone1` creates `Bone2`, not `Bone1.001`.
+    - Hold **Shift** while confirming to keep the original numbering.
-- Accounts for occupied names: If `Bone2` already exists, it will create `Bone3` instead.
+- Handles occupied names: if `Bone2` exists, it creates `Bone3`.
-- Works with symmetry: the opposite side bone will also be incremented.
+- Supports symmetry: increments names on the opposite side.
-- With **Shift+D**, drivers on bone and constraint properties will also be copied.
+- **Shift+D** also copies drivers on bone and constraint properties.

 <video src="/media/addons/cloudrig/better_duplicate_extrude.mp4" controls></video>

 ## Bone Selection Pie (Alt+D)
-A pie menu bound to **Alt+D** lets you select bones related to the active bone, in Pose, Weight Paint, and Edit modes.
+Select bones related to the active bone.
+Available in Pose, Weight Paint, and Edit modes.
 <img src="/media/addons/cloudrig/pie_bone_find.png">

-- Up/Down: A bone with a higher/lower number in the name than current, letting you jump from `Hair1.L` to `Hair2.L`, even if those bones have nothing to do with each other.
+- **Up/Down**: Select a bone with a higher/lower number in its name, e.g., from `Hair1.L` to `Hair2.L`.
-- Left/Right: The parent bone, or child bone.
-If there are multiple children, they're shown in a drop-down menu.
+- **Left/Right**: Select the parent bone or a child bone.
+Multiple children are shown in a drop-down menu.
-- Top Left/Right: Bones who target or are targeted by this bone via constraints.
+- **Top Left/Right**: Select bones that target or are targeted by this bone via constraints.
-- Bottom left: The start and end handles of Bendy Bones.
+- **Bottom Left**: Select the start and end handles of Bendy Bones.
-- Bottom right: A pop-up menu to search a bone by name.
+- **Bottom Right**: Open a pop-up menu to search for a bone by name.

 ## Bone Specials Pie (X)
-A pie menu bound to the **X** key for deletion and symmetry.
+Bone deletion and symmetry.
 <img src="/media/addons/cloudrig/pie_bone_specials.png">

-- **Toggle Armature X-Mirror**: Whether armature editing operations affect both sides.
+- **Toggle Armature X-Mirror**: Toggle symmetrical armature editing.
-- **Toggle Pose X-Mirror**: Whether transforming bones affects both sides.
+- **Toggle Pose X-Mirror**: Toggle symmetrical posing.
-- **Delete**: Deletes the selected bones.
-Even in Pose Mode.
-Also deletes drivers of the deleted bones.
-The button indicates when Armature X-Mirror is on, to avoid accidental deletions.
+- **Delete**: Deletes selected bones and their drivers.
+Works in Pose Mode.
+Indicates X-Mirror status to prevent accidental deletions.
-- **Symmetrize**: Blender's Symmetrize operator with some changes: It's made available in Pose Mode, it also symmetrizes Actions when there are Action Constraints present, and it also tries to symmetrize drivers.
+- **(Enhanced) Symmetrize**: Works in Pose Mode.
+Symmetrizes Actions of Action Constraints.
+Attempts to symmetrize drivers.

 ## Bone Parenting Pie (P)
-A pie menu bound to the **P** key lets you quickly parent and un-parent bones without having to enter Edit Mode.
+Quickly parent and un-parent bones without having to enter Edit Mode.
 <img src="/media/addons/cloudrig/pie_bone_parenting.png">

 - **Clear Parent**: Clear the parent of selected bones.
 - **Selected to Active**: Parent all selected bones to the active one.
-- **Disconnect**: Disconnect a bone from its parent, without un-parenting it, so the bone can be translated freely.
+- **Disconnect**: Disconnect a bone from its parent without un-parenting, allowing free translation.
 - **Parent & Connect**: Parent selected bones to the active one, and connect them to the parent.
 - **Active to All Selected**: Parent the active bone to all other selected bones equally using an [Armature Constraint](https://docs.blender.org/manual/en/latest/animation/constraints/relationship/armature.html).
 <video src="/media/addons/cloudrig/parent_active_to_all_selected.mp4" controls></video>